 During our first trip to Washington D.C, we tried to walk everywhere.
 And it was a GIANT mistake.
 All four of us ended up with terrible blisters and achy feet/legs.

 This time, we spent the money for a trolley tour and it was worth every. single. penny.
-Not only did we not have to worry about hurt feet, but we were able to experience more attractions.
+Not only did we not have to worry about hurt feet, but we were able to see more monuments and attractions.

 Though it was a little pricey, I highly recommend Old Town Trolley Tours.
 We could hop on, hop off as many times as we wanted.
 The guides were friendly and knowledgeable.
 And the open-air trolleys were spacious, clean, and offered great views of the city.

 We utilized several different methods of transportation to give our tired feet a rest.
 We took the trolley, the subway, a bus, and rode scooters.